When: July 1

 There are countless ways to celebrate Canada’s 152nd birthday in Calgary.
 On July 1, there will be a block party, an Indigenous showcase and powwow, activities like a pancake breakfast at Heritage Park and a night-long concert featuring performers like Ghostkeeper and Steven Page.
 Oh, and plenty of fireworks, of course.

 Read more: Things to Do on Canada Day in Calgary

-Eau Claire Plaza, 3 Street and Riverfront Avenue S.W., mexifest.ca
+Eau Claire Market Plaza, 3 Street and Riverfront Avenue S.W., mexifest.ca

-There’s lots of things to love about Stampede — the rodeo, the concerts, the agricultural exhibits, the pancake breakfasts.
+There’s lots of things to love about the Calgary Stampede — the rodeo, the concerts, the agricultural exhibits, the pancake breakfasts.
 But one of the best things about this 10-day extravaganza is trying all the new midway foods that are introduced each year.
-This year, you can fill up on cricket caramel apples, giant squid on a stick, ice cream cookie dough sandwiches, kangaroo pizza, cactus juice, pizza corn dogs and more.
+This year, you can fill up on corndog poutine, pickle pizza, butter beer ice cream, deep fried Twizzlers, breaded frog legs, pizza perogies and more.

 438 9 Ave.
 S.E., kingeddy.ca

 Every summer, one of The Bard’s famous plays is staged outdoors in Prince’s Island Park during Shakespeare By the Bow.
-In this year’s pay-what-you-can production of The Two Gentlemen of Verona, up-and-coming Alberta artists take on the comedy’s portrayal of Proteus and Valentine’s tumultuous friendship.
+This year, up-and-coming Alberta artists will take on a pay-what-you-can production of A Midsummer Night’s Dream.
 To complete the outdoor theatre experience, pre-order a picnic basket from River Cafe filled with seasonal fruit, hummus, crackers, cheese, cookies and sandwiches to bring along with you.

 Prince’s Island Park, theatrecalgary.com